 Strange Horticulture is, appropriately, a strange game, one of those simple premises that balances intrigue, sense of place, and puzzles in a satisfying, tactile way.
 It’s so easy to become engrossed in this world, to become obsessed with the litany of beautiful, exotic, and sometimes dangerous plants that line the walls of my shop.
 And it’s already one of my favorite games this year.

 Strange Horticulture was released Jan.
 28 on Windows PC.
+It’s also available on Nintendo Switch.
 The game was reviewed on Windows PC using a download code provided by Iceberg Interactive.
 Vox Media has affiliate partnerships.
 These do not influence editorial content, though Vox Media may earn commissions for products purchased via affiliate links.
 You can find additional information about Polygon’s ethics policy here.